disk91/WioLoRaWANFieldTester/doc/DEVELOPMENT.md

 #define WITH_LIPO                     // if defined the LiPo status & charging code is enable

 ```
+If you have a DIY with Wio Battery Chassis uncomment this line at 3.1: `#define WITH_WIO_BATTERY_PACK 1`, and you can read the state of charge of the Wio Battery.

 - The `key.h file contains the LoRaWAN credential.
 When all set to 0, the device will expect a serial port configuration as seen in the setup.